drupal-graphql/graphql/doc/queries/variables.md

 ## How to prepare the query to receive variables

 The way to make your query ready to use variables is to provide the variables as parameters for the query and then using it inside.
-Lets take an example from the Query nodes examples where we wanted to query for nodes of type "Article" and make this type dynamic so we can pass whatever we want.
+Let's take an example from the "Querying nodes" examples where we wanted to query for nodes of type "Article" and make this type dynamic so we can pass whatever we want.

 The old query looked like this :